-- If an image contains words, add as much of the text from the image as possible to the alt text (100 character limit).
+- If an image contains words, add as much of the text from the image as possible to the alt text (100-character limit).

 - Alt text should not contain file extensions, such as .jpg.
-It should be easily readable and describe what is happening in the image.
+It should be easily readable and describe what is happening in the image

-- If the image functions as a link, the alt text should describe where the image will take the user.
+- If the image functions as a link, the alt text should describe where the image will take the user

-- For instance, if an image showed a Swoosh and linked to the Nike Website, appropriate alt text would be “Nike.”
-A screen reader would identify the link and add “site” or “link,” therefore writing “Nike Website” as alt text would be redundant, and “Nike Logo” would not make sense.
+- For instance, if an image showed a Swoosh and linked to the Nike Website, the appropriate alt text would be “Nike.”
+A screen reader would identify the link and add “site” or “link,” therefore writing “Nike Website” as alt text would be redundant, and “Nike Logo” would not make sense

 - If the image links to a document, the alt text should contain the file extension.

 - For example, if you have a cover image of the annual report, the alt text would be “Annual Report (PDF)”